codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/install-qbd-connector-right-networks.md

 3. [Enable the QBD integration](/install-qbd-connector-right-networks#enable-the-qbd-integration) in the Codat Portal.
 4. If you're using Link, [enable the Right Networks installation option](/install-qbd-connector-right-networks#optional-enable-right-networks-installation-for-your-smb-customers) in the Link flow.

-:::note Options for SMB authentication
+:::Note Options for SMB authentication

 Instead of using Link, you can provide your SMB customers with separate instructions for installing and licensing the QBD connector in their Right Networks hosted environment.
 :::